Tips for Communicators

 Does the email contain a message which is creating fear, uncertainty, and/or doubt?

-• Do not include a sense of urgency or a fear of something bad happening, like the loss of access to a service or a benefit.
+Do not include a sense of urgency or a fear of something bad happening, like the loss of access to a service if the recipient does not act immediately or a benefit if they do.

 Signatures